federicominniti/SmartWellness/README.md

 (Repository for internet of things' project)

 ## Main goals are:
 - to develop network of IoT devices, including sensors collecting data from the physical system/environment and actuators.
-Those IoT devices have to use MQTT and CoAP.
+Those IoT devices have to use MQTT and CoAP;
-- to develop a collector application that collects data from sensors, and sends commands to the actuators.
+- to develop a collector application that collects data from sensors, and sends commands to the actuators;
-- to use Grafana in order to display collected data to the user
+- to use Grafana in order to display collected data to the user.

 ## Project structure
  - `CoAP-network`: contains all the CoAP devices